 Can Your Child Trust You?

-they’ll come to you with the big stuff.
+If they can trust you with the little stuff, they’ll come to you with the big stuff.

 Kids don’t just come up to a parent and say things like “I know you want me to get As in school and I have a chance to cheat on the test; what should I do?” or “I’m bulimic.”
 Parents have to earn that kind of trust.
-How?

-2. Train yourself to listen and not over-react.
-Kids are afraid they’ll create an even bigger problem by talking with their parents.
-Prove they can trust you to support them without losing your cool when they’re being bullied on the playground and you’ll get to hear about the boys in their crowd shoplifting when they’re a few years older.
-How?
-In tough moments, breathe.
+Kids often say they don't talk to their parents because they're afraid they’ll create an even bigger problem.
+Prove they can trust you to support them without losing your cool when they get pushed down on the playground, and you’ll get to hear about the boys in their crowd shoplifting when they’re a few years older.
+How can you stop yourself from jumping in?
+When your child says something that find upsetting, breathe.
 Listen.
 Get yourself calm before you even open your mouth.

 When your kids are little, start talking about the hard things, from special circumstances like being a single parent or Grandpa’s alcoholism, to the conversations that unnerve most parents, like sex.
 If you breathe and act natural, and keep your references short and matter of fact, sooner or later you’ll feel natural, and your kids will be comfortable building on those discussions to ask questions and talk about their own feelings.
 Research shows that kids in families that tackle tough issues early are more likely to consult their parents as teens.

-It's tempting to tell your child that shot won't hurt when she's hysterical at the doctor's office.
+It's tempting to tell your child that shot at the doctor's office won't hurt.
 But why should she trust you after that?
 If you want to build a relationship of trust with your child, be trustworthy, right from the start.